alescortes/alescortes.github.io/README.md

 ## M.Sc. in Data Science student @ UniTN

 ## [Project 1: Exploratory Data Analysis and Visualization of Renewable Energy Consumption in the EU](https://github.com/alescortes/european-energy-consumption)
-- Analysis of an Eurostat dataset about renewable energies in the EU.
+- Analysis of a Eurostat dataset about renewable energies in the EU.
 - Used different types of visualizations (choropleth maps, bar charts, waffle charts, lineplots, ...) to gather insight from the data.
 - Libraries used: pandas, geopandas, matplotlib, seaborn